GHPen/eyes-and-ears-alt/README.md

 # Eyes and Ears Alt

-Alternative versions of Ben Crowell's *Eyes and Ears: An Anthology of Melodies for Sight-Singing*.
+Alternative versions of Ben Crowell's [*Eyes and Ears: An Anthology of Melodies for Sight-Singing*](http://www.lightandmatter.com/sight/sight.html).

+Features:

+- Titles and composer above each piece
+- Built-in PDF outline for easy navigation
+- Bass clef version also available

 ## Download